compilers-course-materials/design2/README.md

 # Written 2 – Functions and Memory

+## Variable-Arity Functions

+Many languages support _variable-arity_ functions.
+For example, in Python, an asterisk before the final argument indicates that it will hold all additional arguments that are provided.
+If too few arguments are provided, it is still an error.
+See `variable.py` for some examples.

+Design and describe a calling convention for variable arity functions added to Egg-Eater.

 ## Heap-allocated Stack Frames and Linked Closures

 Consider this alternate stack layout strategy for allocating function call